Over 20 years of stone experience

 How do I calculate how much patio sealer I need?

-Rob Parker’s Best Patio Sealer covers 6–8m² per litre per coat, depending on the porosity of the stone.
+Look at the instructions on the label.
+Rob Parker’s Best Patio Sealer typically covers 6–8m² per litre, per coat, depending on how porous the stone is.

-Most patios need 2 coats — especially natural stone.
-Porcelain may only need 1.
+Most natural stone patios will need 2 coats.
+Porcelain, being less porous, may only need 1.

-Divide your total m² by the coverage rate, then multiply by number of coats:
+Take your total m², divide by the coverage rate, and then multiply by the number of coats required.

 Example: Patio size: 32m² Coverage: 7m² per litre Coats: 2